The Ins and Outs of SEO Pricing:

 Determining SEO Cost for Enterprise Organizations

-"The best answer is that it depends.
-Seriously, so frustrating, and you can see why - companies invest anywhere from $2,000 - $20,000 per month!
-But, there’s a reason - so much goes into what SEO costs.
+The best answer is that it depends.
+It's so frustrating, and you can see why - companies invest anywhere from $2,000 to $20,000 per month!
+But, there’s a reason: so much goes into the cost of SEO.

 There is no single cookie-cutter SEO pricing package for every organization.
-Moreover, you should be very wary of any agency, consultant or tools provider that tells you otherwise.
+Moreover, you should be very wary of any agency, consultant, or tools provider that tells you otherwise!

 Be aware that when it comes to shopping for SEO, you get what you pay for.